 Yes.
 All three COVID-19 vaccines approved by the FDA (Pfizer, Moderna, and Johnson & Johnson) have been tested on thousands of people of different races and ethnicities.
 The FDA and CDC continue to monitor the safety of the vaccines to make sure they are not causing harm.

 If you need assistance, you may bring a guest or caregiver to your vaccination appointment.
 To keep our patients and staff safe from COVID-19, please limit guests and caregivers to one person.
 In some cases, we may ask the caregiver to wait outside or in their car during the appointment.

 Give yourself about one hour for the vaccine appointment.
 To help maintain social distance, please arrive as close to your appointment time as possible.
 After getting your COVID-19 vaccine, you will be monitored for 15-30 minutes by Westside staff.
 Please plan for this extra time before coming to your appointment.

-Vaccines given at Westside may be second doses of vaccine depending on the vaccine type we have available.
+Vaccines given at Westside may be additional doses of vaccine depending on the vaccine type we have available.

 The more you know about your health, the better.
 Every time you talk with your health care team, ask these questions:

 - Why is it important for me to do this?

 Yes, all of our health centers have on-site parking.

 Yes, you must have an appointment to be seen by a provider as we do not accept walk-ins.
 If you’re experiencing a life-threatening emergency, please call 911.

 Financial contributions from our sponsors play a significant role in helping us achieve our mission.
 We host annual events and fundraisers that provide several corporate sponsor opportunities.
 Please contact us at firstname.lastname@example.org for more information.